 This kefir recipe is an easy way to make the healthiest drink possible.
 Learn how to make kefir, and you have self sufficient healing for you and your family, including healing of ulcers, gastrointestinal problems and sleep disorders.
 Plus kefir builds your immune system.
 The health benefits of kefir are so great that it's an essential for anyone seeking self sufficient healing.

 Kefir is a drink made from milk and kefir grains which are live organisms that feed off sugary substances, such as milk or sugar water.
-Kefir was first discovered by shepherds who lived in the Caucasus Mountains.

 You can find kefir grains here.